-|home | contact | news | sorting | volunteers | data collected | 1960 | 1970-S | 1974 | 1982|
+|home | contact | news | sorting | FAQ | volunteers | forms | data | 1960 | 1970-S | 1974 | 1982|

 |© Copyright 2020, Charles D. Daughtrey - all rights reserved.
 Any information contained in this website is reproducable without prior consent with the sole restriction that its author, Charles D. Daughtrey be credited for the information used.|